salsabilaathika-97/challenge-kobi/README.md

 # Listening Test Website

-This is a simple listening test website using React Framework and Tailwind CSS as challenge test in Kobi Education.
+This is a simple listening test website using React Framework and Tailwind CSS for frontend assessment test in Kobi Education.

 ## Installation